Edvard Westermarck: Early life and education

 Westermarck was born in 1862 in a well-off Lutheran family, part of the Swedish-speaking population of Finland.
 His father worked at the University of Helsinki as a bursar, and his maternal grandfather was a professor at the same university.
-It was thus natural for Edvard to study there, obtaining his first degree in philosophy in 1886, but developing also an interest in anthropology and reading the works of Charles Darwin.
-His thesis, The History of Human Marriage, was published as a book in 1891, and would be published again in a substantially revised edition in 1921.
+It was thus natural for Edvard to study there.
+He enrolled in 1881, initially studying aesthetics, literature and history before turning to philosophy, and obtained his degree in 1886.
+During his studies he also developed an interest in anthropology and read the works of Charles Darwin.